Kisumu: Rail and air accidents

 During World War II, three aircraft operated by the South African Air Force crashed into Lake Victoria soon after take-off from Kisumu Airport.
 The first, a Lockheed Lodestar aircraft number "K"-248 (ex ZS-ATK) carrying a senior South African military officer, Major General Dan Pienaar, crashed on 19 December 1942, killing all 12 persons on board.
 The other two crashes involved Douglas C-47 planes; the first on 11 May 1945 (one fatality) and the second exactly three months later, on 11 July 1945 (28 fatalities).
 The bodies from the two earlier accidents were repatriated to South Africa, those from the third accident are buried in the Kisumu war-graves cemetery.
 The cause of the accidents is currently thought to have been the katabatic wind condition which often affects Kisumu in the early morning.

 Two serious railway accidents occurred near Kisumu in the 2000s.

 The first took place outside Kisumu on 15 August 2000.
 The brakes on the train failed, causing it to roll.
 Thirteen people were killed and 37 received injuries.
 The second took place on the morning of 16 October 2005, when a matatu (taxi minibus) was struck by a passenger train.
 Six people died and 23 more were injured.

 After that there have been accidents in its major towns with notable black spots: Ojola/Kisian, Kisat bridge, Ahero, Sondu, Awasi just to mention a few.
+The Busia-Kisumu highway is becoming increasingly congested, posing risks to road users.
+The County Government of Kisumu has been urged to consider dualizing the roads to prevent accidents that have claimed numerous lives and caused lasting physical and psychological harm to motorists and pedestrians.